Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Common knowledge of gossip protocols

 [2]{

 }

 \begin{example} This example features synchronous known $\CMO$.
 The results in this example have been validated with the model checker GoMoChe.
-They are displayed in Tables~\ref{tab:five} and \ref{tab:sixCalls}, and in Figure~\ref{cmo.figure}.
+They are displayed in Tables~\ref{tab:fiveCalls} and~\ref{tab:sixCalls}, and in Figure~\ref{cmo.figure}.

-Given four agents $a,b,c,d$, we always reach $E^\CMO\!\Exp_A$ in five calls when the first two calls have no overlap, as in $ab;cd$.
-The only $\CMO$-permitted call that has then not yet been made is $ad$.
+Given four agents $a,b,c,d$, we always reach $E^\CMO\!\Exp_A$ in five calls when the first two calls have no overlap, as in the prefix $ab;cd$ of the five-call sequence $ab;cd;bd;ac;bc$ displayed in Figure~\ref{cmo.figure}.
+The only $\CMO$-permitted call that has not yet been made after this five-call sequence is $ad$.

 Given synchrony it is not always obvious how agents not involved in a call learn that agents become super experts in that call.
 We will therefore justify in detail how this may come to pass for some agents.